statisticalbiotechnology/translong/docs/Logbook.md

 * ~~Perform PCA on organs individually~~

-* Try to perform the analysis with porch

-* Try performing the analysis with weighted PCA

 * ~~Save figures of activity of TFs found to be most significantly differentially expressed over time and across organs~~

-* Look further into the TFs found to be most significantly differentially expressed over time and across organs, their relevance, function etc.

-* Look into which genes explain most of the variation for interesting TFs, how much of the first principal component they make up

-* Test including a second principal component

-* Look into issues with the method, how principal components depend on linear relationships

-* Consider the effect of TF regulation being both activating and repressing for when doing the PCA.
-Is this part of the power of PCA, that it is taken into consideration?

 * ~~Compare results for TF activity aqcuired with PCA and the measured level of mRNA for the gene~~